10 Fun Facts About Canada That Will Blow Your Mind

 Canada has the only walled city in North America

 Quebec City has a special feature that makes it unique in Canada (and the U.S., for that matter): it has walls.
 One of the most fascinating facts about Canada is that Quebec City is the only city north of Mexico that still has fortified walls.
 First the French, and later the English, built up Quebec City’s fortifications between the 17th and the 19th centuries.
 Quebec’s entire historic district, including the ramparts, has since been declared a World Heritage Site by UNESCO.
-It’s just one of 10 must-see sites in Quebec City and Montreal.

-Canada has more oil than you think
+Canada has six times more oil than Russia

 It’s thick, it’s sticky and Canada has an estimated 176.8 billion recoverable barrels of it.
 That’s right, crude bitumen—a semi-solid source of petroleum—is available in abundance in Canada’s oil sands.
 There’s an estimated 249.67 billion accessible barrels of the black stuff in the world and Canada has about 70.8 per cent of it—four times more than Kazakhstan and six times more than Russia.